frontenddogma/web-development-glossary/manuscript/l.md

 : → Last In, First Out

 Ligature
 : The joining of two or more graphemes or letters as a single glyph.
 An example is the character “æ” as used in English, in which the letters “a” and “e” are joined.
-The common ampersand (“&”) developed from a ligature in which the handwritten Latin letters “e” and “t” (spelling “et”, from the Latin for “and”) were combined.&nbsp;[†](#w-ligature)
+The common ampersand (“&”) developed from a ligature in which the handwritten Latin letters “e” and “t” (spelling “et,” from the Latin for “and”) were combined.&nbsp;[†](#w-ligature)

 Light Mode
 : A color scheme that uses dark-colored text, icons, and interface elements on a light background.
 Often a display default.